johndangerstorey/mollusk/test/README.md

 ~ [Harry Potter and the Methods of Rationality](https://www.hpmor.com/chapter/26)

-This document is intended to help those interested in learning about testing solidity in general, and also to act as a guide for testing future iterations of the Moloch smart contracts.
+This document is intended to help those interested in learning about testing solidity in general, and also to act as a guide for testing future iterations of the Mollusk smart contracts.
 It is organized as a set of principles and, where possible, examples demonstrating their practical application.

 ### Test Code Quality